 A Value Proposition often touches upon the point of differentiation with competitors but it also considers the broader value being delivered.
-This has some overlap to the Unique Value Proposition aka Unique Selling Proposition model, which specifically focuses on that point of difference as the key point of value.
+This has some overlap with the Unique Value Proposition aka Unique Selling Proposition model, which specifically focuses on that point of difference as the key point of value.

 For example, when M&Ms created a patented hard sugar coating for their chocolate, they used the Unique Value Proposition: ‘Melts in your mouth, not in your hands.’
 They didn’t bother communicating the broader Value Proposition for chocolate, they were more concerned with talking to a potential chocolate buyer and making a pitch, targeting a perceived pain point, to contrast their offer with their competitors.

 The Value Proposition Canvas, captured in the image at the top of this page, was created by Alex Osterwalder from Strategyzer and has become a popular tool when developing a Value Proposition.
 It aligns with Strategyzer’s Business Model Canvas, which explores broader business viability.

 The key elements of this canvas include: